Clinical Depression

 Medically reviewed by Arianna Williams, LPC, CCTP

 It can be normal to feel down occasionally.
 Sadness is a temporary emotional state that many people experience.
 However, sadness is not the same as depression, a mental illness that can cause severe functioning difficulties.
-If you believe you may be living with depression, knowing the definition of this condition and how to receive support can be helpful.
+It can be beneficial to understand the signs and symptoms of depression, the risk factors and mental disorders related to depression, and how depression’s treated.

 There’s a difference between feeling low and being depressed